Articles tagged "Happiness"

 When Clothes Were Small

-NOTE: This poem is taken from a debut collection published in 2005, entitled Yesterday I Lost A Button.
-All of the poems in the book revolved around clothes-their personalities, their memories, and their desires.
-Only 24 years old at the time of the book's well-received publication, Fathy is a promising new name in Egyptian poetry.
+NOTE: This poem is taken from a debut collection published in 2005 entitled Yesterday I Lost A Button.
+All of the poems in the book revolved around clothes: their personalities, their memories, and their desires.
+Only twenty-four at the time of the book's well-received publication, Fathy is a promising new name in Egyptian poetry.
 Neither thread had a desire to couple but they were forced and out of that union fabrics were born to a traditional, arranged marriage the...